The History of the New Zealand Orchid Society

 The first Registrar was Albert Blackmore.
 Other notable initial New Zealand Orchid Society judges included Assid Corban, Bill Potter, and Fred Powell.

-In 1976, following the submission of all NZOS judged awards to the Royal Horticultural Society in England, the NZOS Judging System was given international recognition.
+In 1976, following the submission of all New Zealand Orchid Society’s judged awards to the Royal Horticultural Society in England, the NZOS Judging System was given international recognition.

-The first publication by the NZOS was “The Bulletin”, which began in July 1948.
+The first publication by the New Zealand Orchid Society was “The Bulletin”, which began in July 1948.
 A cyclostyled A4 publication, containing tips on growing orchids, show results, etc. It was posted monthly to members throughout the country.

-In August 1957, the first edition of ‘New Zealand Orchid Review’, a more upmarket magazine, was printed, containing photographs and articles on growing orchids, show results etc. This, too, was sent out to members on a monthly basis.
+In August 1957, the first edition of ‘New Zealand Orchid Review’, a more upmarket magazine, was printed, containing photographs and articles on growing orchids, show results, etc. This, too, was sent out to members monthly.

 However, within a few years, due in part to cost, it was decided to make the NZ Orchid Review into a quarterly publication and have a separate monthly newsletter.

-In 1985, the NZ Orchid Review was incorporated into the OCNZ’s “Orchids in New Zealand”, where it remains to this day.
+In 1985, the New Zealand Orchid Review was incorporated into the Orchid Council of New Zealand's “Orchids in New Zealand”, where it remains to this day.

 Past achievements: